Select Department

 Key Matching Tool

 When it comes to the key of your tracks, they need to match up well.
-Like a 120BPM instrumental won’t mashup well with a 110BPM acapella track.
+Like a 120 BPM instrumental won’t mashup well with a 110 BPM acapella track.
 Neither will two songs boasting completely different keys.
 Even if your BPM’s are synced up and completely in time, your mashup is going to sound like nails on a chalkboard.
-The good news, if you’re not a seasoned music theorist; there are tools readily available for analyzing your key.
-While some DJ software includes an onboard key analyzer.
-There’s also specialist software available such as Mixed In Key that will give you an even deeper insight into key-matching.
+The good news, if you’re not a seasoned music theorist, there are tools readily available for analysing your key.
+While some DJ software includes an onboard key analyser, there’s also specialist software available such as Mixed In Key that will give you an even deeper insight into key-matching.

-How To Mashup Songs
+How To Mashup Songs Using A Paid or Free Digital Audio Workstation

-So we’ve covered everything you need, now it’s time to get started.
-While the following steps aren’t going to make you a masterpiece mashup straight off the bat.
-We’ve included all the fundamentals to get you on your way, and there’s really not all that much to it!
+While the following steps aren’t going to place you among the top music producers or enable you to create a masterpiece mashup right off the bat, we’ve included all the fundamentals to get you on your way, and there’s really not all that much to it!

 1. Choose Your Music

-First things first, you need to choose your music; and as we briefly covered earlier, it’s usually a good idea to first pick the song you’re going to use for your instrumental.
+First things first, you need to choose your music; and as we briefly covered earlier, it’s usually a good idea to first pick the audio recording you’re going to use for your instrumental.
 Then, choosing the vocals you’re going to lay over the top of it.
 Furthermore, it’s important not to choose just any old combination of songs.
-So throw your headphones on, and spend some time listening until you find a combination of songs that are going to sound perfect together.

 2. Matching the BPM

 Next, you’ll need to sync your BPMs so your tracks match up.
-Reiterating, it’s much easier to pull this off unnoticeably when there’s not much difference in the BPM, to begin with.
+Reiterating, it’s much easier to pull this off unnoticed when there’s not much difference in the BPM to begin with.
 Or, when one track is close to half the tempo of the other.
-For instance, if you have a 60BPM Acapella and a 120BPM Instrumental.
-Most DJ software has some sort of “Sync” button on board to do this automatically for you.
-While your Digital Audio Workstations is also likely to boast a similar feature to get this done cleanly.
-Google is your friend when it comes to the best practice for doing this in your chosen DAW.
+For instance, if you have a 60 BPM Acapella and a 120 BPM Instrumental.

 3. Line up and trim your tracks

-It’s important to note, that there are some cases where you might need to do a little extra manipulating, chopping, or looping for your song to turn out just right.
 Often when the tracks you’ve chosen are structured slightly differently to one another.
-As a result, you’ve got your instrumental kicking into the chorus after 8 bars when the verse on your vocals span 16 bars.
-Or when your vocals have finished up, yet the instrumental still has two minutes to go.
+As a result, you’ve got your instrumental kicking into the chorus after 8 bars when the verse on your vocals span 16 bars, or when your vocals have finished up, yet the instrumental still has two minutes to go.

 4. EQing and Effects

-When you’re making a mashup or mixing any song for that matter; the end goal is always to ensure that the instrumental and vocals sit together as seamlessly as possible.
+When you’re making a mashup or mixing any song for that matter, the end goal is always to ensure that the instrumental and vocals sit together as seamlessly as possible.

-Additional Tips for your Mashup
+Additional Music Production Tips for your Mashup

 • Study how the pros mashup songs!
 There are plenty of established mashup artists out there.
-So listen, study, and find out what they’re doing differently that makes their mashups sound so good
+So listen, study, and find out what they’re doing differently that makes their mashups sound so good.

-• Try to avoid adding in those overused samples (and avoid unnecessary spamming of the airhorn)
+• Try to avoid adding in those overused samples (and avoid unnecessary spamming of the airhorn).

 • Get your levels right!
-If your vocals are too loud, or even too soft; your mashups can be left unlistenable
+If your vocals are too loud, or even too soft; your mashups can be left unlistenable.

 • Listen with fresh ears!
 When you think you’ve finished a song, come back to it the next day.
 It’s a great way to pick up on areas for improvement you might not have noticed.

 • Play it live!
 If you’re fortunate enough to get the chance to play your mashup at a gig, do it!
-The audience’s reaction is definitely the one that counts most
+The audience’s reaction is definitely the one that counts most.

 • Finally, keep practicing!
-You’re not going to be the best mashup artist overnight, so continue to practice and refine your skills
+You’re not going to be the best mashup artist overnight, so continue to practice and refine your skills.

 By Jamie Larcombe